tpill90/Hades-Faster-Room-Transition/readme.md

 This mod template can be used as basis for creating your own Hades II mods and publishing them on [Thunderstore](https://thunderstore.io/).

-## Prerequisites

-- Basic git knowledge.
-- Basic Markdown knowledge.
-- A GitHub account.
-- A Thunderstore team / namespace.
-  - If you need to create one, login on Thunderstore using your GitHub account.

 ## Setup

 - Create a new GitHub repository to host your mod.